Dinis34/Fallbound/docs/README.md

 - If not carefully optimized the game loop can consume a lot of processing power, leading to performance issues or excessive battery consumption.
 - As the game grows in complexity the game loop may need to accommodate additional processing.
 Without scalable design, the loop could become overloaded and rigid, leading to degraded performance or the need for a major refactor.
-- An inefficient game loop can consume excessive processing power, leading to higher CPU usage.